mrkrosenberg/bootstrap/readme.md

 </details>

-For other examples, check out the [Bootstrap docs](http://getbootstrap.com/css/#grid)

 ##Offsets & Nesting (5 min)

 You can also offset and nest your columns.
 When you offset a column, you add a column of whitespace and push the column to the right.
 Example: